-After considering 17 cheap coffee makers and testing the six most promising candidates, we think that the Hamilton Beach 12-Cup Coffee Maker (46201) is the best.
-For about the price of three bags of specialty coffee beans, you get a machine that reliably makes a solid cup of coffee—even if you’re brewing pre-ground stuff from the grocery store.
+After considering 17 cheap coffee makers and testing the six most promising candidates, we think that the Hamilton Beach 12-Cup Coffee Maker (46205) is the best.
+For a little more than the price of three bags of specialty coffee beans, you get a machine that reliably makes a solid cup of coffee—even if you’re brewing pre-ground stuff from the grocery store.
 In addition to winning over our tasting panel of pro coffee roasters, it has a host of user-friendly features that testers loved—like a removable water reservoir and a programmable auto-brew timer.
 Best of all, it was the cheapest model we tested.

 At The Sweethome, we love coffee as much as you do, which is why we’ve spent hundreds of hours researching and testing the best coffee makers, grinders, espresso machines, and pour-over setups.
 For this review, we returned to Lofted Coffee, whose roasters have years of experience roasting, tasting, and brewing coffee.
 They gave us precise insight into ideal flavor and temperature levels for each cup of coffee.
 Before working at The Wirecutter, I was a barista in several high-volume Brooklyn restaurants and coffee shops.
 I’ve received training in almost every conceivable method of coffee brewing.

 If you’re someone who wants a decent cup of coffee for a budget-friendly price, a budget coffee maker is for you.
 Similarly, if you don’t want to bother with freshly grinding your expensive coffee beans every morning, a cheap coffee maker can actually make a batch of pre-ground Starbucks or Dunkin Donuts joe taste better than it would from a fancier coffee maker.
 That’s because fancy coffee makers are designed to bring out every flavor note from the coffee—not what you want to do with pre-ground supermarket stuff.